ULL-ESIT-DSI-1617/async-examples/README.md

 ### Problem #1

 You’re given a list of paths to files on disk.
-Each file conatins a number and you need to output the final summation of all these numbers.
+Each file contains a number and you need to output the final summation of all these numbers.

 * [Asynchronous Iterative & Recursive Patterns for Node.js - Part 2](https://mostafa-samir.github.io/async-recursive-patterns-pt2/)